patrickreillydev/shopify-payment-customization/README.md

 The purpose the function is to only allow unique checkouts to have the `Afterpay` payment method.
 If the cart includes two or more items that are not the same then the payment method is removed.

+A metafield has been created at the Product level called `hide_afterpay` which is a `boolean` value.
+If the `hide_afterpay` is marked as `true` then the customer will no longer have the option of `afterpay` at the checkout.

 # Shopify App Template - None (app with extensions only)